ParkinT/alcheme/README.md

 ![The Subconscious as depicted in Alcheme](project_screenshot.jpg)

-The game is, essence, a platform-puzzle game but in the first-person perspective.
+The game is, in essence, a platform-puzzle; game but in the first-person perspective.
 The music and sound effects are as ethereal as the visuals lending to an experience almost __transcendental__.
 ---

 Participants: